seed-labs/seed-emulator/examples/internet/B02a_domain_registration/README.md

   `owner-dns-primary` (`11.160.0.53`) and `owner-dns-secondary` (`11.160.0.54`) form a `DomainNameService` source-owned authoritative DNS pair.
-The Agent uses `dns.authoritative_find` with AS150 `host_1` to discover the pair, then uses `dns.configure` through that source to provision the allowlisted `example.com` zone and maintain its records.
+The Agent uses `dns.authoritative_find` with AS150 `host_1` to discover the pair, then uses `dns.configure` through that source to provision zones below the authorized `.com` suffix and maintain their records; the `com` zone itself is not allowed.
   A deployment-local SSH identity is stored only in that source.
-Both DNS nodes enforce the public key, the source address, a forced command, and the zone allowlist.
+Both DNS nodes enforce the public key, the source address, a forced command, and the zone-suffix policy.
 Runtime updates use an update TSIG while Primary-to-Secondary transfer uses a separate TSIG.

 Compile the example from the repository root: